VACEfron/AlexFlipnote.NET/README.md

 [Command("captcha"), Summary("Create your custom captcha.")]
 public async Task Captcha([Remainder]string MyText)
 {
-    // Invoke the captcha method.
+    // Invoke the Captcha method.
     // All endpoints can be accessed from the AlexEndpoints class. var stream = AlexEndpoints.Captcha(MyText);